ReinerLuminto/StudySync/README.md

 # StudySync
-A full-stack web app for collaborative study groups.
+## A full-stack web app for collaborative study groups.

+By Reiner Luminto